Social Justice Burnout Prevention

 2014 VDAY Cast

-Participants in this workshop will learn about the joys, challenges and process of bringing a production of The Vagina Monologues to life on campus.
+Participants in this workshop will learn about the joys, challenges and process of bringing a production of to life on campus.
 The 2014 Cast will reveal how to put on a VDAY production in a way that promotes inclusivity, respect for all persons, and social justice, while actively challenging racism and sexism through intentional reflections, in-depth dialogue and team building.
 Participants will leave this workshop with ideas about what they can do to contribute to or participant in the movement to end violence against women.

 Pro-Feminist Men in the Blogosphere: What's next in the conversation?